sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=NRUyND6zzF4&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

-The trading strategy described is a trend-following approach that uses two moving averages: a 9-period Exponential Moving Average (EMA) and a 30-period Weighted Moving Average (WMA).
-Here's a concise summary:
+**Organized Summary of the Article**

-1. **Components**:
+1. **Themes**:
-   - **9-period EMA**: Represents short-term trends.
-   - **30-period WMA**: Represents long-term trends.
+   - Trend following strategy.
+   - Use of moving averages for trend analysis.

-2. **Entry Rules**:
+2. **Trading Products**:
+   - S&P 500 index (used as an example).

+3. **Indicators**:
+   - Nine-period Exponential Moving Average (EMA).
+   - Thirty-period Weighted Moving Average (WMA).

+4. **Strategy Details**:
+   - The strategy involves using the nine-day EMA and thirty-day WMA to identify trend directions.
-   - Buy when the 9-period EMA crosses above the 30-period WMA.
+   - A bullish signal occurs when the nine-day EMA crosses above the thirty-day WMA, triggering a buy at the close.
-   - Sell when the 9-period EMA crosses below the 30-period WMA.
+   - A bearish signal occurs when the nine-day EMA crosses below the thirty-day WMA, triggering a sell at the close.

-3. **Backtesting Results**:
+5. **Backtest Performance**:
+   - First Backtest:
      - Average gain per trade: 0.85%.
-   - Underperformed compared to a Buy-and-Hold strategy (4.6% vs. 9.2%).
-   - Modified backtest with additional rules showed similar performance, with 4.5% annual returns versus 9.2% for Buy-and-Hold.

-4. **Risk-Adjusted Return**:
+     - Annual return: 4.6% vs. 9.2% for Buy and Hold.
+   - Second Backtest:
+     - Bullish trend defined by nine-day EMA above thirty-day WMA with the latter sloping upward.
+     - Buy at close, hold until next trading day if either condition becomes false.
+     - Annual return: ~4.5% vs. 9.2% for Buy and Hold.
-   - Time spent in the market: 60%, suggesting lower risk due to reduced exposure during non-trending periods.
+     - Time spent in the market: 60%.

-For more details, visit [Quantified Strategies](https://quantifiedstrategies.com).
+6. **Conclusions**:
+   - The strategy shows lower returns compared to Buy and Hold but may have better risk-adjusted returns.
+   - Further details can be found on quantifiedstrategies.com.

+---

+This summary organizes the main points of the article into clear sections, reflecting the original content accurately without personal opinions or extrapolation.
 </details>

 <details>